 Other platforms that you may find useful include:

 - Side hustle internship program

 - 14g data camp training

 - Prexels school of Design

 NOTE: This list only covers some of the popular career paths in Tech in Nigeria.
-Therefore if you want to transition into tech in Nigeria, you may still need to do your own research.
-It is possible none suits you in the list.
+Therefore if you want to transition into tech in Nigeria, you may still need to do your research.
+None may suit you on the list.

 If this aspect of tech interests you, you need a fundamental knowledge of design principles.
 After that, you need to grasp the concept called the internet, how it functions, and the role you play.

-When you understand the concepts above, you can dive right into learning, writing, and practicing code.
+When you understand the concepts above, you can dive right into learning, writing, and practising code.
 Here are some of the languages you need.